isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-keep-dogs-off-lawn/index.md

 2.  **Rue:** A perennial herb with a strong, unpleasant aroma that many dogs dislike.
 It can cause skin irritation in some people, so handle with gloves.
 3.  **Lavender:** While pleasant to humans, its strong essential oil scent can be a deterrent to dogs when planted in dense borders.
 4.  **Prickly Plants:** Planting thorny or spiky shrubs along your lawn's edge can create a physical barrier that dogs won't want to cross.
 Examples include barberry, roses (with caution for thorns), or juniper.
-5.  **Hot Pepper Plants:** Growing hot peppers (like cayenne or jalape�o) in pots around sensitive areas can deter some curious dogs due to the capsaicin, but ensure the dogs don't actually eat the peppers.
+5.  **Hot Pepper Plants:** Growing hot peppers (like cayenne or jalapeo) in pots around sensitive areas can deter some curious dogs due to the capsaicin, but ensure the dogs don't actually eat the peppers.

 **Strategic Planting:** Create dense borders or hedges with these plants around your lawn or garden beds to form a deterrent zone.